 - 'Chronic' means persistent or ongoing.
 When talking about leukaemia, the word chronic also means that the disease develops and progresses slowly (even without treatment).

 - 'Lymphoblastic' and 'lymphocytic' mean that an abnormal cancerous cell is a cell that originated from a lymphoid stem cell.

 - 'Myeloid' means that an abnormal cancerous cell is a cell that originated from a myeloid stem cell.

 A leukaemia is thought to start first from one abnormal cell.
 What seems to happen is that certain vital genes which control how cells divide, multiply and die, are damaged or altered.
 This makes the cell abnormal.
 If the abnormal cell survives it may multiply 'out of control' or survive a long time, and develop into a leukaemia.

-- Radiation.
+- Radiation exposure is known to be a risk factor.
 For example, previous radiotherapy for another condition.
-Many of the survivors of the atom bomb used in World War II developed leukaemia due to the fall-out of radiation.
+Additionally many of the survivors of the atom bomb used in World War II developed leukaemia due to the fall-out of radiation.

 - Past treatment with chemotherapy or other medicines that weaken the immune system.

-- Certain genetic disorders, the most common being Down's syndrome.
+- Certain genetic disorders, of which the most common is Down's syndrome.